tumelo-maja/delicate-care/README.md

     <figcaption><strong><em>landing page image: Home page</em></strong></figcaption>
   </figure>

   - **Image** - the landing home page features a high quality images of three people smiling.
-A woman in a wheel is representative of target audience with mobility needs.
+A woman in a wheelchair is representative of target audience with mobility needs.

   - **Welcome text** - the background image has a 'Welcome To Zalama Care' text; together with the image they create a warm welcoming and will grab the attention of the users.